-Mine is 380 pages (492 on Kindle), Hartmann's about 5,500.
+Mine is 380 pages, Hartmann's about 5,500.
 Mine is in English, his in German.
 Mine is postmodern, his (as best I can see) far more modern.
 There is, however, a particularly interesting commonality.
 Without either of us having known of the other, both Hartmann and I have been fascinated by the philosophers Wilhelm Kamlah and Paul Lorenzen.
 One may find further details of Hartmann's work at Neues System.

 Hartmann’s metaphysics takes a “cultural turn … the insight that the natural sciences used by the naturalists are also part of our culture as social practices”.
 His publisher Brill defines a metaphysics as "the philosophical treatment of the whole".
 I have defined it as "a grand unified philosophy".